peoguchi/Hudl-Test/README.md

 # Selenium Pytest Tests for Hudl Login

 This repository contains automated UI tests for Hudl login functionality using **Selenium WebDriver** and **Pytest**.
+The goal is to validate the login functionality under different scenarios to ensure the system behaves as expected.

 ## 📌 Project Overview
 These tests validate the login process for the Hudl platform, checking different scenarios such as:
 - Valid login credentials
 - Invalid login attempts
+- Resseting password
 - UI behavior on incorrect inputs

+# Notes
-Note: There are other test scenarios for the Login Page that have no tests written:
+There are other test scenarios for the Login Page that are out of scope for this test set.
+Please see the attached "Test Plan For Hudl Login Page" to see full, prioritised list of tests.
 - Reset password - use the email password reset link
 - Reset password - use the reset link in the email and input incorrect password format
 - Login with newly reset password